DarkCreekWay/OSI/src/Microsoft/Windows/Registry/readme.md

-# Microsoft Windows Registry OSI
+# DarkCreekWay's Registry packages for Microsoft Windows

 The implementation of .NET for working with the Microsoft Windows Registry Service is not really suited well for dependency injection and mocking scenarios.